alejandrodevs/mass_insert/README.md

 **Primary key**

-By default primary key is ignored.
-If you wish primary key doesn't be ignored you need to pass the `primary_key` option on true.
+By default primary key is generated automatically.
+If you wish to set primary key manually you need to pass the `primary_key` option on true.
 Example...

     User.mass_insert(values, :primary_key => true)

 **Each slice**

 Due you can get a database timeout error you can specify that the insertion will be in batches.
-You need to pass the `each_slice` option with the records per batch.
+Just pass the `each_slice` option with the records per batch.
 Example...

     User.mass_insert(values, :each_slice => 10000)